 - Wash your hands often with soap and running water, for at least 20 seconds.
 Paper towel is best used for drying them and continue to use hand-sanitiser when out and about.

 - Try not to touch your eyes, nose or mouth.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don’t have a tissue cough or sneeze into your elbow.

-- Phone your doctor or the hotline (below) – if you need medical attention - do not turn up to health services or call 000 if you have any symptoms.
-It is still safe to see your GP, so don't delay medical concerns.
-Consultations can also be arranged by telehealth - phone or video.
+- Phone your doctor if you need medical attention but do not turn up to health services or call 000 if you have any symptoms.

 - Any concerned member of the Victorian public can call the Coronavirus hotline for information and discuss further actions on 1800 675 398.
 The National Coronavirus Health Information Line is also available on 1800 020 080.
 If you require translating or interpreting services, call 131 450.

 - Check your symptoms

 - Download the COVIDSafe app to help identify when you are exposed to a person with COVID-19

 - Find out what you can and can't do in your state or territory

 - Financial support for coronavirus